alienscience/leiningen-war/README.md

 --------

 The default filename used for the .war file is $PROJECT-$VERSION.war.
-You can change this by specifying `:war-name` in your project.clj.
+You can change this by specifying the `:name` key in your `:war` configuration in project.clj.
+Don't forget to include ".war" on the end of the name.